ok1cdj/ADF4351-basic-LO/README.md

 to get proper PLL register values.

 # ADF4351-Beacon
 Simple CW beacon.
-SW is to large for ATTiny13.
-You can use ATTINY45/85 on same PCB.
+SW is also for ATTiny13 now or can use ATTINY45/85 on same PCB.
 Beacon send string in morse code like - OK1CDJ JO70VA and then continous tone for 5s.

 # ADF4351-Key